lucianthorr/DeltaTileMap/README.md

 DESCRIPTION:

-Right now, DeltaMap is essentially the TileMap project from WWDC2010's presentation, Customizing Maps with Overlays.
+DeltaMap is based on the TileMap project from WWDC2010's presentation, Customizing Maps with Overlays.
 You can find the presentation at https://developer.apple.com/videos/wwdc/2010/ And I found the referenced code athttps://github.com/klokantech/Apple-WWDC10-TileMap